 With its Roman walls and historic treasures, the city of York is a living museum.
 Around seven million tourists flock there every year to enjoy its culture, history and unique shopping experience.

-York has encouraging employment rates with 73% of its population in work in 2015.
-Income and disposable income are good, with weekly incomes averaging around £500 and household annual available disposable income averaging nearly £16,000.
+York has also been recognised as attractive for its low crime rates, affordable living costs and relative high salaries.
+73% of its population are in employment, and income and disposable income are good with weekly incomes averaging around £500 and household annual available disposable income averaging nearly £16,000.

 Food bills are low in York at around £55 for the average household’s weekly grocery shop.
 Other favourable living costs include petrol prices and dual fuel bills.